Free Software vs Freeware vs Open Source Software

 Wikipedia defines 'Freeware' as a software that is fully functional for an unlimited time with no cost, monetary or otherwise.
 There could be restrictions on the type of use though.
 The software license may impose restrictions on the type of use including personal use, individual use, non-profit use, non-commercial use, academic use, commercial use or any combination of these.
 For instance, the license may be "free for personal, non-commercial use".

 The corresponding 'definition of Free Software by Free Software Foundation defines Free software or software libre as software that can be used, studied, and modified without restriction, and which can be copied and redistributed in modified or unmodified form either without restriction, or with minimal restrictions only to ensure that further recipients can also do these things.
+Read more about what we think about Free Software here.

 An Open Source Software on the other hand is a software whose source code is available without any restrictions on distribution and modification for the end user.
 There could however be restrictions on usage imposed by the license of the software.
 The Open Source Definition by the Open Source Initiative also defines certain pre-conditions for a software to be defined as Open Source by the OSI definition.